scottoffen/pipeforge/docs/docs/diagnostics.md

 * You can use this mechanism to generate timing metrics, debug issues, or visualize step execution.
 * Diagnostic events are low-overhead and safe to leave enabled in production.
 * Combine this with the `Describe()` method for a full picture of pipeline structure and execution behavior.

-## Conclusion

-PipeForge diagnostics give you deep visibility into pipeline execution with minimal effort.
-Whether you're debugging a failing step or building runtime instrumentation, the diagnostics hooks are ready to help.